asu-ke-web-services/wordpress-news-kiosk-plugin/README.md

 # The KioskWeather Shortcode

 `[kiosk-weather location='tempe,az']`

 Kiosk Weather shortcode pulls the weather forecast from the yahoo weather API.

+Attributes Description:

-location attribute is optional and defaults to Tempe, AZ.
+ * location attribute is optional and defaults to Tempe, AZ.

 # The Kiosk Tweets Shortcode

 `[kiosk_tweets limit="20" query_string="#sustainabity" user_timeline="asugreen"]`

 Kiosk Tweets shorcode displays the tweets requested by the given search parameters.

 Attributes Description:

- limit attribute is optional and defaults to 20.
+ * limit attribute is optional and defaults to 20.

- Either one of the query_string or user_timeline attribute is required if both are specified user_timeline overrides the query_string for search and displays tweets from user timeline.
+ * Either one of the query_string or user_timeline attribute is required if both are specified user_timeline overrides the query_string for search and displays tweets from user timeline.

 Note:

- Make sure to update oauth_access_token, oauth_access_token_secret, consumer_key,consumer_secret with twitter account details in localsettings.php.
+ * Make sure to update oauth_access_token, oauth_access_token_secret, consumer_key,consumer_secret with twitter account details in localsettings.php.

 # The Kiosk Time Shortcode

 `[kiosk-time]`

  Displays the current time and date calendar

 # The Kiosk Slider Shortcode

 `[kiosk_slider limit='20' feed_urls='http:://www.example.com/1,http:://www.example.com/2']`

 Displays the images from the Flickr feed data.

 Attributes Description:

-limit attribute is optional and defaults to 20.
+* limit attribute is optional and defaults to 20.

-feed_urls is optional and defaults to GIOS flickr feed.
+* feed_urls is optional and defaults to GIOS flickr feed.

-Default feed url:
+* Default feed url:

 `https://api.flickr.com/services/feeds/photos_public.gne?id=55424394@N03&lang=en-us&format=rss_200`

 # The Kiosk ASU News Shortcode

 `[kiosk_asu_news limit='20' feed='153,178,358,40' content_limit='50']`

 Kiosk ASU News Shortcode displays the news from the rss feed.

 Attributes Description:
-limit attribute is optional and defaults to `20`.
+* limit attribute is optional and defaults to `20`.

-feed attribute is optional and defaults to `153,178,358,40`.
+* feed attribute is optional and defaults to `153,178,358,40`.
 Each of these numeric values correponds to part of below url.

 ```html
 https://asunews.asu.edu/taxonomy/term/153/all/feed